tel: +48 888 99 98 98

 2.81 ZŁ

-Weight as well as shape of magnets can be tested on our power calculator.
+Strength along with structure of magnets can be reviewed on our power calculator.

 MPL 13x10x5 / N35H - lamellar magnet